Missouri Sen. McCaskill battles to survive in red state

 Unlike Akin, Hawley was less prone to political gaffes.
 He threw his support behind Trump's policies, while avoiding using or reacting to the president's incendiary rhetoric.

-With polls showing McCaskill and Hawley neck-and-neck, Republicans badly need a win in Missouri will expand their 51-49 margin in the Senate.
+With polls showing McCaskill and Hawley neck-and-neck, Republicans badly need a win in Missouri to expand their 51-49 margin in the Senate.

 Hawley was the only statewide candidate in Missouri to receive more votes than Trump in 2016, when he won his bid for attorney general.
 He pledged during that campaign not to climb political ladders, then dived into the Senate race within months of taking office.